 Every couple of decades, wearing casual suits return.
 Your parents might have had a leisure suit, complete with flared pants and a matching polyester jacket, in the ‘70s.
-By the ‘80s, that would’ve been traded in for one with big shoulder pads and tapered pants – and for New Wavers, wearing it with a ruffled or silk shirt would’ve been essential.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!